JIRKA222/Python-Casino/README.md

 # Python-Casino
-Open main.py to start the program
+Open main.py to start the program.